 We are accepting applications for the 2021 Field Season on a rolling basis.

-Green Mountain Club Caretakers are the public face of the GMC and are true stewards of Vermont’s Long Trail system.
+Green Mountain Club Caretakers are the public face of the GMC and true stewards of Vermont’s Long Trail system.
 The program as we know it was born during the hiking boom of the 1970’s, but individuals have been caring for the Long Trail and its shelters since the GMC was founded in 1910.
-Caretakers employ hiker education and backcountry stewardship at the Green Mountains’ most popular hiking areas in order to promote Leave No Trace principles and to protect Vermont’s natural resources.
-Caretakers work throughout the Green Mountains, either in solo positions or with a Caretaker team on a mountain (see location descriptions below).
+Lead Caretakers on Mt.
+Mansfield and Camel’s Hump coordinate the caretakers on those mountains to facilitate efficient summit education, trail maintenance, and backcountry shelter coverage.
+Acting as a role model of dedication and sound judgment, the Lead Caretaker guides and instructs the four caretakers on their mountain.

-Caretakers are responsible for their own food and transportation to/from the trailhead and days off.
-Green Mountain Club provides tents or shelters, stoves, stove fuel, tools, field guides, maps, and informational resources.
-Communal day-off housing is available in Waterbury Center and Danby, VT.
+Lead Caretakers are responsible for their own food and transportation to/from the trailhead and days off.
+Green Mountain Club provides a stove, stove fuel, tools, field guides, maps, and informational resources.
+More detail about on-mountain housing is available during interview.
+Communal day-off housing is available in Waterbury Center.

 Schedule: Five days per week, typically including weekends.
-Camping on-site required four nights per week.
+Staying on-site required four nights per week.
 Specific days off assigned during orientation.

 - Educate hikers about fragile ecosystems at high-use sites along the Long Trail.

 - Compile ridgeline use data in neat and orderly fashion.

 - Write formal End of Season Report of work completed on Camel’s Hump throughout season.

 - Coordinate acquisition of supplies for mountain with Caretakers and Field Assistant.

 - Develop and foster healthy working relationships with and between all Camel’s Hump staff.